Stuycs-K/final-project-8-chenr-lins/README.md

 ## Overview

 This is a recreation of the game named Square Bird.
 It’s a two-dimension side-scrolling game with your main character being a square bird.
+The basic of the game is to make body stacks by pressing a key and to remain as long as possible without crashing the bird head into an obstacle.

 ## Instructions